jwdeitch/reddit/README.md

 **Usage**

 Type the name of a subreddit or multireddit and press enter.
 No /r/ prefix.
+Then scroll through the content.
+Click on an image for a fullscreen view.
+Navigate the fullscreen view with arrow keys or just by clicking.

+Reddit Crawler recommends related subreddits based on x-post mentions, searching and the top subreddit list.

 Append a number to the name, seperated with a space, for the following filters: